hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the swirlds.log for the text

 ```
 AddressBookInitializer: No Software Upgrade.
-Continuing with software version 1 and using the loaded signed state's address book and stake values.
+Continuing with software version 1 and using the loaded signed state's address book and weight values.
 ```

 * check the directory `sdk/data/saved/address_book` for the latest files
   * usedAddressBook_v1_<date>.txt
-    * contains the addresses in the config.txt, all with stake 10.
+    * contains the addresses in the config.txt, all with weight 10.
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
     * **the state saved address book matches the content of the non-debug .txt file. (differs from previous section)**